bazibuhejm/covid-19_data-set-Group-IV/README.md

 - GDP PER CAPITA
 - HOSPITAL BEDS PER THOUSAND

-Determine:
+## Questions to be answered
-Is country high_risk for covid related deaths?
+What factors determine a country as high_risk for covid related deaths?
 -          Hospital beds
 -          Commorbidity
 -          Vax rate
-How many deaths can be attributable to covid, but not classified as such?
-Excess deaths
+-          Vaccine Manufacturer

 ## Questions to ask for week 2.
 - Where does the Postsql database "live"?